Quantum metrology with Bloch Oscillations in Floquet phase space: Examples of measurement schemes

-\emph{Other potentials} -- In addition to the examples considered so far, Floquet-Bloch-oscillation-based measurement schemes can be extended to other potentials as well, even to some unusual or singular potentials, by following the same general approach.
-Examples include the inverse potential $V_{\rm probe}= -a/x$ corresponding to Coulomb or gravitational force, the logarithmic potential $V_{\rm probe}= a\log(x)$, and the square-root potential $V_{\rm probe} = a\sqrt{x}$ found in charged particles' bounded motion for electrons \cite{Gesztesy1978} and quarks \cite{Bose1979, Freitas1978}.
-Their amplitudes $a$, which are important in a number of problems in nuclear physics and relativistic quantum mechanics, could in principle be determined by that method.
+In addition to the examples considered so far, measurement schemes based on Floquet-Bloch oscillations can be extended to other potentials as well, even to some unusual or singular potentials, by following the same general approach.
+Examples include the inverse potential $V_{\rm probe}= -a/x$ corresponding to the Coulomb and gravitational forces, the logarithmic potential $V_{\rm probe}= a\log(x)$, and the square-root potential $V_{\rm probe} = a\sqrt{x}$ found in the bound motion of electrons \cite{Gesztesy1978} and quarks \cite{Bose1979, Freitas1978}.
+Their amplitudes $a$, which are important in many problems in nuclear physics and relativistic quantum mechanics, could in principle be determined by that method.

 In general, however, the action-angle transformation results in a form of the angle variable $\Theta(x,p) $ that is a complicated function of both $x$ and $p$.
 Still, we show below that an appropriate design of the trapping potential $U(x)$ in $H_{0}$ can result in an approximate angle variable $\Theta(x)$ of the required form to achieve the desired measurement.

 From the equations $m\partial_t^2 x=-\partial_x U(x)$ and $\Theta = \Omega t$ we have that